KevinWorkman/StaticVoidGames/StaticVoidGames/src/main/webapp/WEB-INF/tutorialsContent/swing/rockPaperScissors.markdown

     	}
     }

-Run this updated code, and you should be see that entire games of rock-paper- scissor can be played using the buttons as input and the console as output.
+Run this updated code, and you should be see that entire games of rock-paper-scissor can be played using the buttons as input and the console as output.
 However, we want to use our GUI as the output, so the last thing we need to do is pass the JLabels into the ActionListener.

 The final version of our ActionListener should look like this:

     import java.awt.event.ActionEvent;
     import java.awt.event.ActionListener;